 The grant is calculated on a per-pupil basis.
-There are three different per-pupil amounts at the elementary level, depending on the grade in which a student is enrolled - kindergarten, primary (grades 1 to 3), junior/intermediate (grades 4 to 8) - and one per-pupil amount for secondary students.
-For classroom teachers, the per-pupil amounts reflect benchmark salaries and benefits, regulated class sizes and the need for preparation time.
+There are four different per-pupil amounts at the elementary level, depending on the grade in which a student is enrolled - kindergarten, primary (grades 1 to 3), junior (grades 4 to 6), intermediate (grades 7 to 8) - and one per-pupil amount for secondary students.
+For classroom teachers, the per-pupil amounts reflect benchmark salaries and benefits, class size requirements and the need for preparation time.
 (A separate allocation, discussed below, recognizes teachers' relative qualifications and experience.)
 For other staff, the per-pupil amount is based on salaries and benefits and staffing levels.

-For 2015-16, funding through the Pupil Foundation Grant is projected to be \$10.45 billion.
+For 2018-19, funding through the Pupil Foundation Grant is projected to be \$11.16 billion.